chawthinn/uci-diabetes-readmission-pyspark/README.md

 However, for deployment, especially in a Streamlit-based web application, we retrained the model using scikit-learn.
 Scikit-learn makes it easy to serialize models into .pkl files, which are lightweight and can be directly loaded in a Python web environment.
 This made the model portable and deployable without needing a Spark cluster.

+The trained model file (`rf_sklearn_model.pkl`) is approximately 400 MB in size and was not uploaded to the repository due to file size limitations.
+To generate the model locally, please run this script after placing the cleaned dataset in the correct path.